 The Winter Garden

 The winter garden is also good for wildlife.
-Not only are there many bee-friendly flowers but the ivy covered wall is an excellent place for insects such as the Vanessa butterflies to hibernate and for small birds to shelter in overnight in the winter.
+Not only are there many bee-friendly flowers but the ivy covered wall is an excellent place for insects such as tortoiseshell butterflies to hibernate and for small birds to shelter in overnight in the winter.